 FM spokesperson urges relevant countries to respect China's judicial sovereignty

 BEIJING, Aug.
-12 (Xinhua) -- A foreign ministry spokesperson on Thursday urged relevant countries to uphold the rule of law, respect China's judicial sovereignty, and stop making irresponsible remarks.
+12 (Xinhua) -- A foreign ministry spokesperson on Thursday urged relevant countries to uphold the rule of law, respect China's judicial sovereignty, and cease making irresponsible remarks.

-Spokesperson Hua Chunying's remarks came after Canada accused China's verdicts of Canadian national Michael Spavor's 11-year jail sentence for espionage and Robert Lloyd Schellenberg's death sentence for drug smuggling.
-The European Union and Britain voiced their support for Canada.
+Spokesperson Hua Chunying's remarks came after Canada launched accusations against China's verdicts in the cases of two Canadian nationals.
+Michael Spavor was handed an 11-year jail sentence for espionage, and Robert Lloyd Schellenberg was handed a death sentence for drug smuggling.
+The European Union and Britain have voiced their support for Canada.

+Canada is ganging up with a handful of countries to confuse right and wrong, with no regard for facts.
+They are pointing fingers at relevant courts' lawful handling of cases involving Canadian citizens in China, which has gravely interfered in China's judicial sovereignty and severely violated the spirit of the rule of law.
+China strongly condemns this, Hua said.

+Schellenberg was involved in organized international drug trafficking and the smuggling of over 222 kilograms of methamphetamine.
+The amount of drugs involved in this case is particularly large, Hua said.

 Photos